RagsFTW/RagsFTW.github.io/_posts/2020-7-13-Hack-The-Box-ServMon.md

 **Image 2** - The Nmap results.

-Above, in image 2, we see several ports open.
+Above, in Image 2, we see several ports open.
 There is a lot of attack surface here!
 Let’s dig a little deeper with Nmap and run it with the “-A” flag for service enumeration, os enumeration, and script scanning.

 ![3](/images/servmon/3.png)